-If we are successful in expanding our Lives under Clover Management across the United States, we may incur increased expenses and risks related to compliance with state licensure requirements, which could impact our business and results of operations.
+We conduct business in various jurisdictions and we are subject to significant expenses and risks related to compliance with state licensure requirements, which could impact our business and results of operations.

 State regulators require us to maintain a valid license in each state in which we transact health insurance business, maintain minimum amounts of capital and surplus.
 They further require that we adhere to sales, documentation and administration practices specific to that state.
 We must maintain our health insurance licenses to continue marketing our plans and might have to secure additional licenses if we expand in markets where we do not yet have licenses.
 In addition, each employee who participates in the sale of health insurance on our behalf must maintain a valid license in one or more states.
 If we are to do business in a number of jurisdictions or expand our plan offerings, compliance with health insurance-related laws, rules, and regulations may be difficult and may impose significant costs on our business.
 Each jurisdiction's insurance department typically has the power to, among other things: